nepalez/merchant-rs/doc/adr/0001-bank-routing-numbers.md

 * The Adapter then calls the `merchant-rs-validator` with the explicit format type (e.g., `validator::validate_aba(&raw_number)`).

 This preserves the purity of the core data contract while allowing universal validation logic to be reusable.

-### Impact
-The core crate remains small, stable, and focused on its data contract.
-Domain-specific complexity is delegated to the adapter implementations, where it is best managed.